finnp/ckanDOWN/readme.md

 # ckanDOWN

 Experiment for using CKAN DataStore as levelDOWN drop-in replacement.
-It passes a subset of the [abstract-leveldown](https://github.com/rvagg/abstract-leveldown) test suite.
+It passes a subset (see test.js) of the [abstract-leveldown](https://github.com/rvagg/abstract-leveldown) test suite.

 ## Example